rmullin7286/MLX90614/README.md

 # MLX90614
 A C library for the MLX90614 IR Sensor on Raspberry Pi

+# IMPORTANT NOTE!!!
+Make sure you always run applications that use this library as root.
+The bcm2835 library requires that the application be run as root or it will cause a segmentation fault.

 ## Installation
 Simply run the following commands in the root folder and the library will be installed: